 “Yes darling,” she said, taking a firm hold of his arm, “especially if you point like so, up in this direction.”
 From her pockets, she produced four foam earplugs and gently inserted them, first in Chris’s and then her own ears.

-“It doesn’t make a loud bang,” she said, her voice raised by five decibels, “it’s not like a starter’s pistol.
+“It doesn’t make too loud a bang,” she said, her voice raised by five decibels, “it’s not like a starter’s pistol.
 But, safety-first, just in case.
 We don’t want to go down in history as the first couple to lose our hearing, in such a manner.”

 “In case of a malfunction, you mean?”
 Chris asked.